Thaksinlek Kiatniwat

-Thaksinlek Kiatniwat (ทักษิณเล็ก เกียรตินิวัฒน์) is a Muay Thai fighter and the current WMO Super Lightweight World Champion.
+Thaksinlek Kiatniwat (ทักษิณเล็ก เกียรตินิวัฒน์) is a Muay Thai fighter and the former WMO Super Lightweight World Champion.

 Muay thai career

-On June 9, 2017, Thaksinlek faced the former WMC and Channel 7 welterweight champion Littewada Sitthikul.
+On 9 June 2017, Thaksinlek faced the former WMC and Channel 7 welterweight champion Littewada Sitthikul.
 Littewada won the fight by a third-round knockout.

-Thaksinlek was scheduled to face Thanonchai Thanakorngym on November 1, 2020.
+Thaksinlek was scheduled to face Thanonchai Thanakorngym on 1 November 2020.
 He won the fight by decision.

-Thansinlek was booked to face the former Channel 7 Boxing Stadium super lightweight champion Ferrari Fairtex on December 13, 2020.
+Thansinlek was booked to face the former Channel 7 Boxing Stadium super lightweight champion Ferrari Fairtex on 13 December 2020.
 He lost the fight by decision.

-On March 21, 2021, it was announced that Thaksinlek has signed with Petchyindee, as his previous camp was unable to arrange fights at his preferred weight.
+On 21 March 2021, it was announced that Thaksinlek has signed with Petchyindee, as his previous camp was unable to arrange fights at his preferred weight.

 Thaksinlek faced Kaonar P.K.
-Saenchai Muaythaigym at SuekMahakamMuayRuamPonKon Chana + Petchyindee on April 8, 2021, in his first fight after having signed with Petchyindee.
+Saenchai Muaythaigym at SuekMahakamMuayRuamPonKon Chana + Petchyindee on 8 April 2021, in his first fight after having signed with Petchyindee.
 He won the fight by decision.

-Thaksinlek faced Rungkao Wor.Sanprapai at Muaymanwansuk on October 22, 2021.
+Thaksinlek faced Rungkao Wor.Sanprapai at Muaymanwansuk on 22 October 2021.
 He won the fight by decision.

-Thaksinlek faced the former Rajadamnern Stadium lightweight champion Rungkit Wor.Sanprapai at Muaymanwansuk on November 12, 2021.
+Thaksinlek faced the former Rajadamnern Stadium lightweight champion Rungkit Wor.Sanprapai at Muaymanwansuk on 12 November 2021.
 He lost the fight by decision.

-Thaksinlek faced Rungkao Wor.Sanprapai for the vacant WMO World Lightweight title on December 30, 2021.
+Thaksinlek faced Rungkao Wor.Sanprapai for the vacant WMO World Lightweight title on 30 December 2021.
 He won the fight by decision.

-Thaksinlek fought a rematch with Rungkit Wor.Sanprapai at the February 17, 2022 Petchyindee event.
+Thaksinlek fought a rematch with Rungkit Wor.Sanprapai at the 17 February 2022 Petchyindee event.
 He won the fight by decision.